jymcheong/OneWaySFTP/README.md

 **If you are using Syslog, please at least enforce network access control, otherwise anyone can spam it with rubbish.**

-# Installations
+# Installation

 [oneWaySFTPsetup.sh](https://github.com/jymcheong/OneWaySFTP/blob/master/oneWaySFTPsetup.sh) was tested with Ubuntu 17.10 but can be adapted to your preferred Linux.
 A quick outline of what it is doing:

 1. [First block](https://github.com/jymcheong/OneWaySFTP/blob/58142c5ab4c933829af0bc86fda954364d98b4eb/oneWaySFTPsetup.sh#L3) of commands are related to creating **uploader** account & directory permission
 2. [Second block](https://github.com/jymcheong/OneWaySFTP/blob/58142c5ab4c933829af0bc86fda954364d98b4eb/oneWaySFTPsetup.sh#L10) is related to setting up "[chrooted](https://en.wikipedia.org/wiki/Chroot)" SFTP only access by **reconfiguring /etc/ssh/sshd_config**
-3. [Third block](https://github.com/jymcheong/OneWaySFTP/blob/58142c5ab4c933829af0bc86fda954364d98b4eb/oneWaySFTPsetup.sh#L28) enables Rsyslog logging within a chrooted directory.
+3. [Third block](https://github.com/jymcheong/OneWaySFTP/blob/58142c5ab4c933829af0bc86fda954364d98b4eb/oneWaySFTPsetup.sh#L28) enables Rsyslog logging into /var/log/sftp.log within a chrooted directory.
 4. [Final block](https://github.com/jymcheong/OneWaySFTP/blob/58142c5ab4c933829af0bc86fda954364d98b4eb/oneWaySFTPsetup.sh#L36) downloads stable Bindfs version that includes **--delete-deny**, the one in Ubuntu repo may not have that option.
 The magic of write-only is implemented with [BindFS](https://bindfs.org).